benspector-mls/pong/README.md

 The plan for building Pong will be as follows:
 1. Create the DOM elements needed for the game with HTML and CSS.
 2. Declare variables for data needed for each DOM element.
 Use objects to group together related data.
-3. Create a factory function to reduce repitition when creating game item objects.
-4. Respond to keyboard events by adjusting each paddle's `.velocityY` property.
+3. Respond to keyboard events by adjusting each paddle's `.speedY` property.
-5. Move the paddles.
+4. Move the paddles.
-6. Move the ball.
+5. Move the ball.
-7. Identify when the ball collides with the paddles --> Determine how the ball will bounce off.
+6. Identify when the ball collides with the paddles --> Determine how the ball will bounce off.
-8. Identify when the ball collides with the top or bottom --> Determine how the ball will bounce off.
+7. Identify when the ball collides with the top or bottom --> Determine how the ball will bounce off.
-9. Identify when a point ends --> Determine what to do to start a new point.
+8. Identify when a point ends --> Determine what to do to start a new point.
-10. End the game when 11 points are reached.
+9. End the game when 11 points are reached.

 # Helpful Code